dchege711/programming_challenges/advent-of-code/2024/AoC2024/02-red-nosed-reports/02-red-nosed-reports.md

 1 3 6 7 9
 ```

-This example data contains six reports each containing five levels.

-The engineers are trying to figure out which reports are **safe.** The Red-Nosed
+To parse:

+{{< readfile
+  file="/content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/02-red-nosed-reports/RedNosedReports.Parse.cs"
+  highlight="cs"
+  id="RedNosedReports.Parse.cs" >}}

+## Part One

-reactor safety systems can only tolerate levels that are either gradually
+The Red-Nosed reactor safety systems can only tolerate levels that are either
-increasing or gradually decreasing.
-So, a report only counts as safe if both of
+gradually increasing or gradually decreasing.
+So, a report only counts as safe
-the following are true:
+if both of the following are true:

 * The levels are either **all increasing** or **all decreasing**.
 * Any two adjacent levels that differ by **at least one** and **at most three**.

 In the example above, `7 6 4 2 1` is **safe** because the levels are all
 decreasing by 1 or 2. `1 2 7 8 9` is **unsafe** because `2 7` is an increase of
-5. In this example, 2 reports are **safe**.
+`1`.
+In this example, 2 reports are **safe**.

 Analyze the unusual data from the engineers. **How many reports are safe?**

+{{< readfile
+  file="/content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/02-red-nosed-reports/RedNosedReports.PartOne.cs"
+  highlight="cs"
+  id="RedNosedReports.PartOne.cs" >}}

-### Part Two
+## Part Two

 The Problem Dampener is a reactor-mounted module that lets the reactor safety
 systems **tolerate a single bad level** in what would otherwise be a safe